algorithm-archivists/algorithm-archive/contents/merge_sort/merge_sort.md

 [import:1-11, lang:"javascript"](code/javascript/mergesort.js)
 {% endmethod %}

-The merge part of the algorithm is responsible of go over the two parts to fill up the resulting array with the elements sorted.
+The merge part of the algorithm is responsible of going over the two parts to fill up the resulting array with the sorted elements.

 {% method %}
 {% sample lang="js" %}